MakieOrg/Makie.jl/docs/src/scenes.md

 ## Updating the Scene

 When the Scene is changed, you may need to update several aspects of it.
 Makie provides three main updating functions:

 ```@docs
-update!
-update_limits!
 update_cam!
 ```

-In general, `update!` is to be used to keep data in sync, and `update_cam!` and `update_limits!` update the camera and limits respectively (to show all the data).

 ## Events